The Top 5 Reminder Apps for iOS and Android

 iPhoto is an app for Apple users that can help you manage your reminders.
 This is a great app to use if you’re looking for a way to keep track of your to-do list.

-iPhoto can be used as a reminder system by adding an event to your calendar and selecting “Remind me” in the “reminders “ist.
+iPhoto can be a reminder system by adding an event to your calendar and selecting “Remind me” in the “reminders “ist.

 Frequently asked questions about Reminder Apps.